Rohan-Goyal/CalendarApp/README.md

 The app should work in all time zones (since it uses UTC and Pytz), but since testing only took place in GST/UAE, impossible to say for sure.
 If there are any major errors, please file a bug report.

 ## Notes/Warnings
-The linux and windows executables have been taken down due to compatibility issues.
+The windows executable has been taken down due to compatibility issues.
 My testing was done on Windows 7, as was the freezing/packaging.
 However, I have been informed by friends who tested the app that it does not run on windows 10 for some reason, and thus development for windows will have to wait.
 Sorry!
+In the meantime, feel free to download one of the many free and open source GNU/Linux distributions on your machine and use the executable on that (Mint or Ubuntu are my favourites, and also the ones this app was optimised for).

 ## Instructions